Removal of Restriction for the Five Tribes

 Removal of Restriction Applications and Orders

-This index was created from the applications made by individuals to remove restrictions from their allotted lands found in the Indian Archives Collection.
-The collection also includes orders for restriction to be removed.
+This index was created from the applications made by individuals to remove restrictions from their allotted lands found in the American Indian Archives.
+The archives also include orders for restriction to be removed.
 The documents include first and last name, roll number (in most cases), tribal affiliation, and in a few cases blood quantum is listed.
 The index includes more than 11,000 names.
 These materials are part of the Union Agency Records and they pertain to the Five Tribes: Cherokee, Chickasaw, Choctaw (including Mississippi Choctaw), Muscogee (Creek), and Seminole.

 Most of the information contained in the document has been included in this database.
 Below are examples of the application and order documents.

 During the land allotment period in Indian Territory, Congress made the decision to restrict allotments of American Indians who enrolled with one-half or more blood quantum.
 Members of Congress believed that the restricted tribal members did not fully understand what it meant to own land as a private owner, since their cultural practice prior to allotment was to share the land with other tribal members.
 Congress also believed that tribal members with one-half or more blood quantum could easily become persuaded by white citizens to alienate (or give up) their own property, which might mean they would lose their allotment in its entirety.

 According to Section 19 of the Act of April 26, 1906, the decision made by Congress states: “That no full blood Indian…shall have power to alienate, sell, dispose of, or encumber in any manner any of the lands allotted to him for a period of 25 years…” This meant that restricted tribal members were not in control of their own property and had a guardian assigned to them who would make decisions about the allotment.